Paulmburu/GithubLite/README.md

 ### 3. Presentation

 The presentation layer contains components involved in showing information to the user.
-The main part of this layer are the views(activity) and viewmodels.
+The main part of this layer are the views(activity and fragments) and viewmodels.

 ## Testing